-- Squeeze the garlic out of the skin into a food processor.
+- Squeeze the roasted garlic out of the skin into a food processor.
 Add shallot, anchovy, Serrano chile, cilantro, parsley, oregano, butter, and blitz thoroughly.
-Add one egg and blitz again.
+Add egg and blitz again.

 - Using kitchen shears or strong scissors, cut the top side of the lobster tail shells lengthwise, from open end to the base of the tail.
 Put the tail upside-down in the palm of your hand and squeeze to break the translucent bottom shell.
 Grip the sides of the shell and pull open by about an inch or two.
 Using your finger, gently pull the lobster meat apart from the shell and up through the crack you’ve created while still keeping the meat attached to the tail.
 Let the meat sit on top of the shell.

-- Slather chimichurri sauce on top of the lobster tails in a cast-iron pan, and bake for about 6 min (if using pre-cooked lobster tails, broil under low broiler setting for 2 minutes.)
+- Slather chimichurri butter on top of the lobster tails, place tails in a cast-iron pan, and bake until just cooked through, about 6 minutes

 - Serve warm with butter drippings and lime wedges.